9A4AM/Radiosonde-handler-from-Radiosondy.info/README.md

 IMPORTANT: The Windows GUI now includes a new feature for controlling the Radiosonde Decoder and Tracker — but this applies only to the Windows GUI version, not to any other!

+LICENCE:
+This project uses the following third-party libraries:

+- requests (Apache 2.0 License)
+- beautifulsoup4 (MIT License)

+These libraries are installed via pip and are not bundled with this repository.